-Dr. Trish Miller, West Virginia University, assisted by Mike Lanzone of Cellular Tracking Technologies, banded and attached a GPS telemetry unit to a hatching year male Golden Eagle on October 14, 2016.
-Dr. Miller and Mr. Lanzone hope to attach additional transmitters to Golden Eagles in the future to learn more about movement ecology of coastal Golden Eagles and how they may differ from the Appalachian Plateau wintering population.
+Dr. Trish Miller, West Virginia University, assisted by Mike Lanzone of Cellular Tracking Technologies, banded and attached a GPS telemetry unit to a hatching year male Golden Eagle.
+Dr. Miller and Mr. Lanzone hope to attach additional transmitters to Golden Eagles in the future as part of a study to learn more about movement ecology of coastal Golden Eagles and how they may differ from the Appalachian Plateau wintering population.
 The project is a collaboration between Dr. Miller, Cellular Tracking Technologies, the USGS, New Jersey Audubon’s Cape May Bird Observatory and the Cape May Raptor Banding Project Inc.

 For more information about golden eagles visit www.appalachianeagles.org

 Raptor Feather Sampling: Feather samples were taken by CMRBP banders once again in 2017.
 The feathers are shipped to the Biodiversity Research Institute (BRI) for storage and analysis.
 In addition to the research done by BRI on mercury content, the feather bank will be available to others for related research.
 For more information about BRI….click here